zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-02-15-Continued-POC-Testing-Charm-LCM-RNA-Kit.md

 - Notes from sectioning
   - the non-sucrose P. acuta branch sectioning failed miserably, like on 2/1.
 So it wasn't just the old tissue that was the issue.
 I think there is something about the alcohol in the PAXgene stabilizer that prevents freezing of the tissue; it becomes gummy and the blade is unable to cut through
-  - got 3 slides from the sucrose-protected tissue, testing one for
+  - got 3 slides from the sucrose-protected tissue, testing one for RNA and DNA extraction, other two put into -80 with dessicant

 ## 2/15/24 - RNA Extraction using protocol modificiations used for [P. compressa and M. capitata](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Continued-Testing-Charm-LCM-RNA-Kit/)